domglusk/My-Personal-Findings/README.md

 # Various Fixes and Notes That Are Important
 Don't know how to do this, but I'll put my findings here to share
+# About my setup
+I'm currently using a:
+* MSI ge75raider10sf, which is a nvidia/intel optimus laptop running OpenSUSE Tumbleweed
+* AMD based Desktop, also running OpenSUSE Tumbleweed
+* Surface Pro 7 running NixOS Unstable

+I run KDE Plasma on all of my computers and use KDE's suite of apps (dolphin, kate, ark, etc.) and I use zsh as my shell.

 # Modding
 When using Vortex through SteamTinkerLaunch, modding is very easy (tested on Fallout 4, Fallout New Vegas, Tale of Two Wastelands, and Skyrim